 The primary response method to oil spills at sea is mechanical containment and recovery.
-The use of chemical dispersants is allowed in Malta, following prior official authorisation from the Director of the Environment Protection Department, under the Ministry for Rural Affairs and Environment.
-The use of oil spill chemical dispersants is not allowed: within ports, within the 3 mile limit offshore and in any area below 60m depth.
+The use of dispersants may be allowed in certain cases prior to authorisation/consultation with the Malta Environment and Planning Authority (MEPA).
+The use of oil spill dispersants is generally not allowed within: ports, a 3 mile limit offshore and in any area with less than 60 m depth as determined by the National Marine Pollution Contingency Plan (NMPCP).
 No change in the national policy regarding dispersant usage is currently being considered.
-The use of dispersants is clearly described in Malta's National Contingency Plan.
+The use of dispersants is clearly described in Malta's NMPCP.

-A standard approval scheme for dispersants exists and is described in Malta's National Contingency Plan, but no further information has been made available.
-Dispersant laboratory testing is being performed by the University of Malta.
-Malta uses the dispersants which have been approved for use within the framework of the Bonn Agreement and a list of approved dispersants is included in the National Contingency Plan, but is not available.
-In June 2005, two dispersants (OSR 2 and OSR 5) were tested but not approved for use in Malta and therefore all the stockpiles containing these dispersants are going to be replaced by the Maltese authorities.
+A standard approval scheme for dispersants exists and is described in Malta's NMPCP, but no further information has been made available.
+Laboratory testing of dispersants is performed by the University of Malta according to standard criteria as required.
+Malta endeavours to utilise dispersants approved within the framework of the Bonn Agreement.